Practical Nursing Diploma Program

 - Wages: Up to $25.50/hour

 Do you feel a strong sense of purpose to provide safe and appropriate nursing care to those in need?
 If so, becoming a Practical Nurse may be the career choice for you.
 Practical Nursing is the second largest nursing group in Canada.
 As a Practical Nurse, you will be delivering care as part of a primary health care team, working in public and private care facilities.

 As a Practical Nurse, you’ll provide direct care under the supervision of a registered nurse, physician or other healthcare specialist.
 You’ll be a valued member of a primary healthcare team, qualified to: administer medication, assess and monitor patients, assist in rehabilitation activities, educate clients regarding health-related issues and more.

 To learn more about entering the healthcare profession as a Practical Nurse, please read the Becoming a Licensed Practical Nurse in Canada: Requisite Skills and Abilities document and the Entry-to-Practice Competencies for Licensed Practical Nurses document.

-- Grade 12 English with a grade of C+ OR Technical Communication 12 with a grade of B+
+- English 12 with a minimum grade of C+ OR Technical Communication 12 with a minimum grade of B+ *

-- Biology 12 (Human Body) with a grade of C *
+- Biology 12 (Human Body) with a minimum grade of C *

 - Completion of Criminal Record Consent Form under the Criminal Record Review Act